-- Ceisteanna fé Bhuan Ordú Úimhir 16 --- It was moved by Councillor C Burke and seconded by Councillor D Flanagan "That Dublin City Council approves the Dublin Chief Executive answering the questions lodged".
+- Ceisteanna fé Bhuan Ordú Úimhir 16 It was moved by Councillor C Burke and seconded by Councillor D Flanagan "That Dublin City Council approves the Dublin Chief Executive answering the questions lodged".
 The motion having been put and carried, written answers to the 177 questions lodged for the City Council meeting were issued.
-The Questions and Answers are set out in Appendix A attached. - 3.
-Submitted Letter dated 5th November 2015 from Sligo County Council conveying the terms of a motion from their November 2015 City Council Meeting calling on the Minister for the Environment, Community and Local Government to engage with the Irish League of Credit Unions as they are prepared to invest a significant amount of money in social housing.
+The Questions and Answers are set out in Appendix A attached. - Letter dated 5th November 2015 from Sligo County Council conveying the terms of a motion from their November 2015 City Council Meeting calling on the Minister for the Environment, Community and Local Government to engage with the Irish League of Credit Unions as they are prepared to invest a significant amount of money in social housing.
 It was moved by Councillor R McGinley and seconded by Councillor V Jackson "That Dublin City Council notes the contents of this letter" The motion was put and carried.
-It was agreed that the Manager would write to the Minister confirming Dublin City Council's support for Sligo County Council's motion. - 4.
-The minutes of the Monthly Meeting of the City Council held on 2nd November 2015, the Budget Meeting held on 9th November 2015 and Special Meetings held on 11th and 23rd November 2015, having been printed, certified by the Meetings Administrator, circulated to the Members and taken as read, were signed by the Lord Mayor. - Submitted Report No 392/2015 of the Head of Finance (K. Quinn) Monthly Local Fund Statement and reports as submitted under the EU/IMF Framework.
+It was agreed that the Manager would write to the Minister confirming Dublin City Council's support for Sligo County Council's motion. - To confirm the minutes of the Monthly Meeting held on 2nd November 2015, Budget Meeting held on 9th November 2015 and Special Meetings held on 11th and 23rd November 2015.
+The minutes of the Monthly Meeting of the City Council held on 2nd November 2015, the Budget Meeting held on 9th November 2015 and Special Meetings held on 11th and 23rd November 2015, having been printed, certified by the Meetings Administrator, circulated to the Members and taken as read, were signed by the Lord Mayor. - Report No. 392/2015 of the Head of Finance (K. Quinn) Monthly Local Fund Statement and reports as submitted under the EU/IMF Framework.
 It was proposed by Councillor R McGinley and seconded by Councillor N Reilly "That Dublin City Council notes the contents of Report No 392/2015".
-The motion was put and carried. - 6.
-Submitted Report of the Chief Executive, in compliance with Section 138 of the Local Government Act 2001 informing the Council of works which are about to commence and in compliance with the Planning and Development Regulations 2001, Part 8: Report No. 390/2015: Development at Royal Canal Greenway, Sheriff Street Upper, Dublin 1, to Ashtown, Dublin 15.
+The motion was put and carried. - Report of the Chief Executive, in compliance with Section 138 of the Local Government Act 2001 informing the Council of works which are about to commence and in compliance with the Planning and Development Regulations 2001, Part 8:Report No. 390/2015: Development at Royal Canal Greenway, Sheriff Street Upper, Dublin 1, to Ashtown, Dublin 15.
 It was moved by Councillor R McAdam and seconded by Councillor S McGrattan "That Dublin City Council notes Report No 390/2015 and hereby approves the contents therein".
-The motion was put and carried. - 7.
-Submitted Report of the Chief Executive, in compliance with Section 138 of the Local Government Act 2001 informing the Council of works which are about to commence and in compliance with the Planning and Development Regulations 2001, Part 8: Report No. 393/2015: Development at Cork Street/Ormond Street/Chamber Street, Dublin 8.
+The motion was put and carried. - Report of the Chief Executive, in compliance with Section 138 of the Local Government Act 2001 informing the Council of works which are about to commence and in compliance with the Planning and Development Regulations 2001, Part 8: Report No. 393/2015: Development at Cork Street/Ormond Street/Chamber Street, Dublin 8.
 It was moved by Councillor R Moynihan and seconded by Councillor V Jackson "That Dublin City Council notes Report No 393/2015 and hereby approves the contents therein".
-The motion was put and carried. - 8.
-Submitted Report of the Chief Executive, in compliance with Section 138 of the Local Government Act 2001 informing the Council of works which are about to commence and in compliance with the Planning and Development Regulations 2001, Part 8: Report No. 397/2015: Development at Springdale Park, between the junctions with Edenmore Park & Edenmore Road & Springdale Road & Glenwood Road, Raheny, Dublin 5.
+The motion was put and carried. - Report of the Chief Executive, in compliance with Section 138 of the Local Government Act 2001 informing the Council of works which are about to commence and in compliance with the Planning and Development Regulations 2001, Part 8: Report No. 397/2015: Development at Springdale Park, between the junctions with Edenmore Park & Edenmore Road & Springdale Road & Glenwood Road, Raheny, Dublin 5.
 It was moved by Councillor M Mac Donncha and seconded by Councillor T Brabazon "That Dublin City Council notes Report No 397/2015 and hereby approves the contents therein".
 The motion was put and carried.